tuell/toptrumps/README.md

 Reading about statistical data can be boring and tiring.
 By presenting data in a game, hopefully the users are more engaged, have fun with the data and better remember them, especially when they did not expect certain constellations.

 ## How to implement it
 To use this code, download the files and change them according to your needs.
+The code is intended to be embedded in an iFrame, but you could of course build a standalone web page around it.
 All files are extensively annotated in case you want to adapt them.

 ### index.html
 This contains the basic elements of the game, such as card templates, containers for hud elements and the container for the summary.